 The Dallas office has been a proud supporter of the Dallas Regional Chamber and its important initiatives for many years, including serving as the presenting sponsor of the Year Ahead Summit for the last three.
 Polsinelli offers nationally regarded practices that match up well to some of the most vital industry sectors and business needs in the Dallas region like Health Care, Intellectual Property, Corporate and Transactional, Real Estate and more to best meet the needs of our North Texas clients and advise on the issues that matter most to them.
 We are constantly evolving, learning and growing to stay at the forefront of the most relevant topics impacting the community.

-Q: The panel discussion involved a look at the facing Dallas Regional executives in the year ahead.
-What are those challenges?
-What are the political and social issues that need to be improved for long-term economic growth and success in Dallas, and how can innovators bring those improvements to the area?
+Q: The panel discussion looked at what lies ahead for Dallas Regional executives in 2019, What are the challenges?
+What are the political and social issues that need to be improved for long-term economic growth and success in Dallas, and how can innovators bring those improvements to the Region?

 A: Looking toward 2019, I anticipate Dallas Regional business leaders will face several important challenges throughout the year—especially now that there’s a divided government in Washington.
 Additionally, the Federal Reserve Chairman has recently indicated that the Federal Reserve is going to increase rates in December, which will have an adverse effect on the currently booming economy.
 However, in a recent speech, Chairman Powell was ambiguous as to whether the Fed planned to raise rates in 2019.

 Any changes in health care legislation, particularly as it relates to the Affordable Care Act and Medicaid, will have important implications for the Dallas economy since the city is a major player in the industry.
 Anything that affects the finances of hospitals will be felt across a broad range of industries in North Texas.